openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 If multiple entries are present in `evidence`, these filters are linked by a logical OR.

 `check_details` is an array of the processes that have been applied to the `evidence`.
-An RP MAY filter `check_details` by requesting a particular value for one or more of its sub-elements.
+An RP can filter `check_details` by requesting a particular value for one or more of its sub-elements.
 If multiple entries for the same sub-element are present this acts as a logical OR between them.

 `assurance_details` is an array representing how the `evidence` and `check_details` meets the requirements of the `trust_framework`.
 RP SHOULD only request this where they need to know this information.
 Where `assurance_details` have been requested by an RP the OP MUST return the `assurance_details` element along with all sub-elements that it has.
 If an RP wants to filter what types of `evidence` and `check_methods` they MUST use those methods to do so, e.g. requesting an `assurance_type` SHOULD have no filtering effect.

-The RP MAY also request certain data within the `document` element to be present.
+The RP can also request certain data within the `document` element to be present.
 This again follows the syntax rules used above:

 <{{examples/request/verification_document.json}}